The WAM Programme

-Participating employers (WAM Leaders) collaborate with WAM to offer mentored, paid work placements for graduates with disabilities.
+Participating employers (WAM Leaders) collaborate with WAM to offer mentored, paid, work placements for graduates with disabilities.
 This partnership brings graduates with disabilities and employers together so that both can benefit from each other - ensuring genuine learning opportunities for all.

 WAM is unique in that it seeks to engage and support employers in order to simultaneously develop the potential of employers and graduates with disabilities.

 Since 2005, The WAM Programme has provided almost 500 placements for graduates with disabilities and worked with the following dynamic network of employers in 2019-2020.

 We’ve tailored the information on our site to suit our main target audiences so please click the relevant button below to find out more about the AHEAD WAM Programme.